carloelle/Report_OSR_Candiolo_2024/README.md

 [Download Data from Zenodo](https://zenodo.org/records/13922930)

 Once downloaded, place the data files in the `/data/` directory of this repository.
-Do not move any other file in the
+Do not move any other file in the same directory.

 ### 2. Run the Analysis